A causal fused lasso for interpretable heterogeneous treatment effects estimation: Introduction

 Causal inference focuses on the causal relationships between covariates and their outcomes, yet is deeply rooted in and advances the way we understand the world.
-A more precise estimation of causality empowers more reliable predictions, especially when experiments are out of the question due to high stakes of life and society, such as medical tests and personalized medicine \citep{zhao2017selective,imbens2015causal}, and economic and public policy evaluations \citep{angrist2008mostly, ding2016randomization,shalit2017estimating}.
-Our paper proposes a powerful tool for estimating heterogeneous treatment effects under nonparametric assumptions.
+Applications of causal inference include medical tests and personalized medicine \citep{zhao2017selective,imbens2015causal}, and economic and public policy evaluations \citep{angrist2008mostly, ding2016randomization,shalit2017estimating}.
+Our paper proposes a powerful tool for estimating heterogeneous treatment effects under general assumptions.

 We adopt the potential outcomes framework \citep{neyman1923applications,rubin1974estimating}, where each subject has an observed outcome variable caused by a treatment indicator and a set of other predictors.
-The main challenge in estimating heterogeneous treatment effects stems from the fact that for any given subject we only observe one realized outcome rather than both, which is also summarized as a ``missing data" problem \citep{ding2018causal}.
-To address this problem, some pioneer works largely resort to prespecified matched groups and estimate the treatment effects varying among groups, e.g. \citep{assmann2000subgroup,pocock2002subgroup,cook2004subgroup}.
-Though effectively solving the missing data problem, earlier attempts are sensitive to the prespecified subgroups, which are identified using extensive domain knowledge or inevitably introducing arbitrariness into the causal inference.
-Different from those earlier works, we propose a new estimator that simultaneously identifies subgroups and estimates their treatment effects accordingly.
-More importantly, similar in spirit to the thought-provoking method from \cite{abadie2018endogenous}, our estimator is flexible enough to allow for non-continuous treatment effect functions.
+The main challenge in estimating heterogeneous treatment effects stems from the fact that for any given subject we only observe the outcome under treatment or control but not both.
+This is also summarized as a ``missing data" problem \citep{ding2018causal}.
+To address this problem, some pioneering works relied on matching via pre-specified groups \citep{assmann2000subgroup,pocock2002subgroup,cook2004subgroup}.
+However, these approaches are sensitive to subject grouping which are largely selected using domain expertise.
+Our approach, in contrast, does not rely on pre-specified subgroups.
+Rather, it simultaneously identifies the subgroups and their associated treatment effects.
+While our approach is similar in spirit to \cite{abadie2018endogenous}, it is more flexible allowing for discontinuous treatment effect functions.